lordthorzonus/homelab-provisioning/README.md

 # Homelab Provisioning
 This repository contains the playbooks to provision my home network environment.
 Ansible vault files that contain secrets haven't been committed to the public repo.
-Currently, only contains the playbooks for setup of Home Assitant.
+Currently, only contains the playbooks for setup of Home Assistant.

 ## Home Assistant
 The Home Assistant instance currently runs on an old Raspberry PI 3B+.